-Your parents and closest friends have known about your engagement since the moment you said “yes!”
-Heck, they may have even helped plan your proposal.
+Your parents and closest friends have known about your engagement from the moment you said “yes!”
+Maybe they even helped plan your proposal.
 So when you figure out when and where you’ll be tying the knot, these VIPs will be the first to find out.
 With them fully informed on all the details, do you need to stamp an invitation and put it in the mail?
 Our etiquette experts are here to help you figure it out.

 So who absolutely must get an invitation to your wedding?
-Basically, anyone you are 100% certain you are going to invite.
+Basically, everyone you plan to invite.
 If you’ve mailed your Save the Dates, anyone who received one must get an invitation to the wedding.
-Not sure if you’ve got room for your cousin’s kids?
+Not sure if you’ve got the room for your cousin’s kids?
 Better to skip the Save the Date and send just an invitation when you’re sure than to try to explain that you don’t have enough space later.
 If they were invited to your bridal shower (unless it’s an office shower) or bachelorette party, they also must be on the list.

 And who doesn’t need to get an invitation?
 If you know someone can’t make it, they do not need to be sent an invitation.
 This can sometimes seem like you’re asking for gifts, so if you know your college roommate or your uncle won’t be able to attend, it’s best to skip the invite.
 The exception, however, would be any guests you think would appreciate the gesture and see it as a way to keep them included—this most often applies to grandparents who won’t be able to travel to your wedding or friends who would give anything to go but can’t get the time off.